The Best Music

 Part of Sun Radio’s mission is to support local musicians

 Texas Radio Live is a continuation of Larry Monroe’s program, Texas Radio.
 When Monroe moved to Austin in 1977, his goal was to put Austin music on the radio in the form of records, live performances, and interviews.
 Soon after he joined KUT in 1981, he started a program called Texas Music, which was soon called Texas Radio.
 Texas Radio primarily spotlighted the recordings of Texas musicians, but occasionally featured a live guest or broadcast interviews taped by others.
 Monroe joined Sun Radio in 2011 and brought his programs, Blue Monday and Phil Music, with him, and also desired to bring back his Texas Radio program.
 Sun Radio founder, Daryl O’Neal responded to this by suggesting they create a live version of it.
 O’Neal then pitched the idea to Rob Lippincott, owner of Guero’s Taco Bar, who was thrilled at the idea of having Larry Monroe doing a program from Guero’s.
 Monroe then solicited the help of David Arnsberger… and Texas Radio Live was re-born!
-Texas Radio Live continues today after Monroe’s untimely death in January 2014.
+Texas Radio Live continues today after Monroe’s untimely death in January 2014; veteran Austin broadcaster Chris Mosser now carries the torch from Half Step on Rainey Street.

 The Sun Radio Recharge program has enabled Sun Radio to provide financial relief to local musicians through deferring the costs of electricity bills and paying artists to perform.